UberMeatShield/contented/README.md

     $ yarn run ng build contented --configuration=dev --watch=true --deploy-url /public/build/
     $ yarn run ng test contented --watch=true

-TODO: Make it so the base gulp run is a little smarter, buffalo dev is SUPPOSED to do solid reloads on file change but it is actually kinda sketchy.
-TODO: Maybe stop using buffalo dev and instead rebuild and kick it manually...?

 ## Starting the Application

-The app is currently split into an angular setup, a gulp helpfile (in Typescript) and the buffalo system.
-Buffalo dev mode seems to mostly restart buffalo correctly but sometimes doesn't notice a file save.
-Save again...
+The app is currently split into the angular app on top and a buffalo webserver.

-    $ yarn install
+    $ make install  # install dependencies
-    $ yarn run gulp buildDeploy  # Running just yarn run gulp will kick off the dev builds and watchers
+    $ make typescript # Compile the typescript
-	$ export DIR=`pwd`/mocks/content/ && buffalo dev
+	$ make dev # Run the webserver
-	$ export DIR=`pwd`/mocks/content/ && buffalo test
+	$ make test

 Alternatively you can run it as a docker setup but that is a little rougher for dev without restarts etc.